NSLS-II/archiver-appliance/README.md

 ==Introduction==

-This package provides a bunch of python functions to manage Archiver Appliance (AA).
+This package, pyAA, provides a bunch of python functions to manage Archiver Appliance (AA).
 It has been tested under both python 2 and python 3.

 The Archiver itself provides an easy-to-use web interface where you can view and